Business Administration Courses

 Prerequisite: none

-This course focuses on the legal relationship between corporations and collective bargaining agents.
+This course focuses on the legal relationship between employers and collective bargaining agents.
 It involves unionization, maintaining union-free status, and de-unionization.
-Labor law draws upon the management functions of planning, organizing, leading, and controlling within both structural and behavior contexts.
-Emphasis is given to the role of managers within a broader society of laws, interpersonal relationships, inter-group relations, and leadership.
-Student groups (teams) are created and used throughout the course to study the course content through case studies and experience the dynamics of resolving cases.
+Labor relations and Collective Bargaining are studied across industries such as sports, manufacturing, sales, hospitality, and government.
+Student groups (teams) are used throughout the course to study the course content through case studies and experience the dynamics of resolving Labor Relations cases.

 Prerequisite: none